Feasibility & Scoping Studies

 Keston has undertaken a large number of feasibility and scoping studies on behalf of state and local government agencies and not-for-profit organisations.
 These studies typically include detailed qualitative and quantitative options analyses, needs and market assessments, recommendations and action planning.
 A snapshot of recent projects is included below.

-Keston Economics has been engaged by Tourism WA to develop a feasibility study to investigate the prospects of establishing a local charter coach operation capable of servicing the Esperance cruise sector demand and wider town and/or visitor market.
-It is hoped that the study can be used to attract a suitable operator.
+Keston Economics were engaged by Tourism WA to develop a feasibility study to investigate the prospects of establishing a local charter coach operation capable of servicing the Esperance cruise sector demand and wider town and/or visitor market.
+It is hoped that the study findings will attract a suitable operator.

 Esperance, located approximately 700 kilometres from the state’s capital, Perth, is surrounded by stunning natural attractions that have been a key drawcard for cruise vessels and broader tourism market growth, reaching peak cruise visitation of 12 vessels and ~12,000 passengers in 2018/19.
 Whilst COVID-19 had a significant impact on the cruise sector between 2021 and 2023, it has been rapidly recovering in most destinations since.